elryan02/RyanAcademyWebsite/readme.txt

 Emma L. Ryan 11/16/2017

-Website for The Ryan Academy of Irish Dance.
-This is my final project for Code Louisville's front end web development track..
+A website created for The Ryan Academy, an Irish Dance studio based in New Albany, Indiana.
+I created this website to showcase my ability to utilize HTML, CSS, and Jquery.